The Cry (2002 TV series)

-The Cry is a British television thriller miniseries, comprising four fifty-minute episodes, that first broadcast during April 2002 on ITV.
+The Cry is a British television thriller miniseries, comprising four fifty-minute episodes, that first broadcast on ITV between 8 and 15 April 2002.
 The series stars Sarah Lancashire as Meg Bartlett, a child protection officer working for social services, who after suffering a second miscarriage, befriends a young mum, Christine Rearden (Emma Cunniffe), whom she later suspects of abusing her daughter, Eleanor.
 Joe Duttine, Anthony Calf and James Laurenson co-starred alongside Lancashire and Cunniffe.
 The series was directed by David Drury and written by playwright Peter Ransley.
 Two episodes were broadcast each week.

 The Cry received mixed critical reviews, with The Movie Zone stating that it "would be better chopped down to 135 minutes", with some scenes feeling "padded" and the series "making more of subplots than it needs to".
 The Cry was also broadcast in Australia in December 2005.
 The series was released on VHS in the UK on 24 February 2003.
 Despite remaining unreleased on DVD in its native country, The Cry was released on DVD in the Czech Republic.